 You can take measures to avoid triggers during times of high pollen by:

-Eye allergies affect each patient differently, depending on how sensitized your immune system is to certain allergens.
+Eye allergies affect each patient differently, depending on how sensitive your immune system is to certain allergens.
 Unfamiliar particles in the environment cause allergic reactions by coming into contact with the antibodies in your eyes.
 Those cells then respond by releasing histamine and other chemicals that cause the tiny blood vessels to leak and create eye allergy symptoms.

 These symptoms can often be confused with those of eye diseases, making a proper diagnosis crucial for appropriate treatment.

-Perennial allergic conjunctivitis (PAC) prompts the same symptoms as SAC, but milder, except that this type of allergy affects patients year-round.
+Perennial allergic conjunctivitis (PAC) prompts the same symptoms as SAC, but is milder, except that this type of allergy affects patients year-round.
 It’s also usually a reaction to indoor allergens such as dust mites or pet dander, as opposed to pollen.

 Vernal keratoconjunctivitis and atopic keratoconjunctivitis refer to two types of more severe eye allergies, with serious symptoms affecting the patient year-round and potentially worsening seasonally.
 Symptoms include: